Goutham100/Media-Vault/README.md

 - Search Options: After logging in, you’ll be presented with the main menu:
   Search for a Movie/TV Show/Anime: Enter the title of the media item you want to search for.
 - Search with Filters: Use filters like genre ID, release year, language, and minimum rating.
-- View Reviews: Enter the title of the media item to view user reviews.
+- View User Reviews: Enter the searching and sorting condition and view the user review.
 - Quit: Exit the application.
 ## API Details
 The application uses the TMDb API to fetch movie information: